 Currency should be USD even for non-USD accounts for Quickbooks US edition.
 For the Canadian edition, you can use USD and CAD.
 And for the UK edition, GBP currency must be set.
 For Bank ID it has to be digits only number.
 For Account ID it must be digits only number.
 If you are importing for different accounts, you have several QBO files.
 It has to be the same number for the QBO files for the same account.
 For example, you have three QBO files for one account and two QBO files for another account.
 So, those three must have the same account ID's same number and another two must have another, but the same account ID for those two.

-Another important setting is Account Type, Checking or Credit Card.
-You can not import a QBO for Credit Card into Checking account, you can not import a QBO for Checking into Credit Card account in Quickbooks.
-If you have incorrect Account Type in your QBO file, downloaded from your Bank, you can use Bank2QBO utility to change the Account Type.
+Another important setting is Account Type, Checking, or Credit Card.
+You can not import a QBO for Credit Card into the Checking account, you can not import a QBO for Checking into Credit Card account in Quickbooks.
+If you have an incorrect Account Type in your QBO file, downloaded from your bank, you can use the Bank2QBO utility to change the Account Type.
 So it is changing from Checking or Credit line to Credit Card or Credit line to Credit Card, from Credit Card to Credit line and so on.

-Next teen to check in Quickbooks before importing a QBO file is Chart of Accounts.
+The next setting to check in Quickbooks before importing a QBO file is the Chart of Accounts.
 Click 'Lists' - 'Chart of Accounts'.

 If you see that account you want to import (in our case, we want to import into Checking account) has a blue ball icon, it means the account is Online Services connected or previously QBO file was imported into this account, but you don't know with which settings it was imported.
 You need to disconnect first to import a QBO file.